telvarost/FinalBeta-StationAPI/README.md

 </details>

-Fixing the grass block inventory item having the incorrect top texture
+Fixing the grass block inventory item having the incorrect top texture.

+As well as a few of other minor issues such as the useless 10mb array wasting resources.
+(I think this change was crashing the mod)

 ## List of changes